bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ## Namespaces
 **Namespaces** are used to limit the reach of container to its host's resources.
 This helps with security and well as limiting the resources available to the container.

+On GNU/LINUX based systems you can use command `lsns` for listing details of all the namespaces.

-The namespaces that are essential for containers:
+The namespaces essential for the container creation are: User, Mount, Unix Timesharing System, Process ID, Network, and Inter-Process Communication.

 ### User
 The users and groups created inside the container are completely different from its host, they have their own UID and GID.
 Processes running inside the container as a `root` user could be mapped to a non-root user on the host.